nicholaswmin/automap/README.md

 ## Footnotes

-[^1]: Redis transactions do not provide the same atomicity and isolation
+[^1]: Redis transactions do not assume the same atomicity and isolation
-      you might be used to.
+      context that a relational database might assume.
-      By every definition they are atomic and don't allow for partial updates however the entire transaction can fail if client B updates a value while it's in the process of being modified by client A as part of a transaction.
+      By every definition they are atomic since they don't allow for partial updates, however the entire transaction can fail if client B updates a value while it's in the process of being modified by client A as part of a transaction.
-      This can be fixed with a Lua script but it's not as simple as it sounds because Lua scripts block the entire Redis thread for all clients.
-      To minimise the chances of this happening, don't modify the lists outside of this module.
+      Retries are not currently implemented.

 [^2]: This is the result of using `Array.sort` using numerical comparators,
       which Node.js most likely implements using [Quicksort][qs]